What are my rights when I buy from an online retailer?

 When you buy online your rights depend a lot on whether you buy from a New Zealand or overseas retailer.

-If you buy from a New Zealand retailer then you are protected by New Zealand consumer law just like an over the counter sale.
-The retailer is required to provide clear and easy to find information about their terms and conditions, and it's worth checking these to find out what to expect regarding returns, warranties and how long delivery might take.
+If you buy from a New Zealand retailer then you are protected by New Zealand consumer law.
+The retailer must give you clear and easy to find information about their terms and conditions, and it's worth checking these to find out about their returns policy, warranties and how long delivery might take.

-When you buy from a New Zealand retailer your purchase is covered by the Consumer Guarantees Act, so the seller is responsible for ensuring that the goods are delivered on time (or within the agreed period) and in acceptable condition.
+When you buy from a New Zealand retailer your purchase is covered by the Consumer Guarantees Act.
+This means the seller is responsible for ensuring the goods are delivered on time (or within the agreed period) and in acceptable condition.

 If you are buying from an overseas retailer then you don’t have much protection at all so it’s a good idea to carefully check who you are buying from (see the next question).

-If you have a problem with a purchase from an overseas retailer and you are unable to sort it out, you can make a complaint at econsumer.gov (econsumer.govt is an international initiative which provides a way for consumers to report complaints about overseas traders.
-Complaints are recorded on a database which participating government agencies can access).
-They won’t be able to act on your behalf but the information you provide can be used to help prevent international scams.
+If you have a problem with a purchase from an overseas retailer and they won't sort it out, you can make a complaint at econsumer.gov.
+This is an international database of consumer complaints about overseas traders, which participating government agencies can use to identify help prevent international scams.
+They won’t be able to act on your behalf though.

 Back to top